Advance Care Planning CPT® Codes Overview

-Primary care practices perform countless tasks every day for which the payment is: nothing, zero, nada.
-CMS continually states that it wants to support primary care, and in the past few years has added payment for some non-face-to-face services, including Care Plan Oversight, Transitional Care Management and Chronic Care Management.
+Primary care practices perform countless tasks every day for which there is no payment.
+CMS continually states that it wants to support primary care, and in the past decade has added payment for some non-face-to-face services, including Care Plan Oversight, Transitional Care Management and Chronic Care Management.

 99497 is for the first 30 minutes, and +99498 is an add on code, for each additional 30 minutes.